qcri-social/AIDR/AIDR-Operator's-Manual.md

 # 3.1.
 Starting the automatic tagger

-From the collection details page, click on "Enable Tagger" or "Go To Tagger" button if the tagger is already enabled [Figure 7] .
+From the collection details page, click on "Enable Tagger" or "Go To Tagger" button if the tagger is already enabled [Figure 7].
 A tagger is a set of classifiers.
 Each classifier corresponds to one way of sorting out tweets into user-defined categories.
 Before enabling automatic tagging, you must chose a crisis type to define your collection [Figure 8].

 To start the tagger, you must then add a classifier to it.
 Click on the "Add a new classifier" button under the collection you wish to start.
 A list of standard classifiers that are useful in disaster scenarios will appear [Figure 9].
 You can also create your own one, by specifying the different labels in that classifier [Figure 10].
 You will chose the classier based on what types of tweets you are interested in.
 Click on the "Add" button next to a classifier to add it.
-We recommend you to add only one classifier at the beginning -- it will be easier to handle for you.
+We recommend you to add only one classifier at the beginning -- it will be easier for you to handle.

 # 3.2.
 Collecting training examples

 At this stage, you can copy-paste the "Public link for volunteers" and share it with your organization or volunteers.
 All users with the link will then be able to apply training labels for your tagger.
 If you do not have others to tag the tweets, then proceed with the training examples yourself.
+If your collection has not acquired enough tweets for the training, try again in a few minutes.

- To do this, click on "Manage Training Examples" [Figure 11].
-On the next screen, click "Add training data."
-If your collection has not acquired enough tweets for the training, this screen below will show.
-After a few minutes, try again.
+To complete the training data, click on "Go to human-tagged items" [Figure 11].
+On the next screen, click "Tag more items" [Figure 12].

-Once you click to add training data, you will begin to label training examples.
+Once you click to tag more items, you will begin to label training examples.
 To complete the training data, you will be asked to indicate the proper label for tweets gathered as part of your collection.
-The labels are determined by the classifier you chose for your collection based on what type of information you are looking to collect from the tweets [Figure 12].
+The labels are determined by the classifier you chose for your collection based on what type of information you are looking to collect from the tweets [Figure 13].
 Again, these training examples provide the basis for your automatic tagger.

 # 3.3.
 Monitoring the automatic tagger